 Evidence from local communities suggests an increase in violence and criminality among the youths is on the increase.
 We identify poor education and idleness due to economic deprivation across the territory as being the main contributing factor; once industrial buildings in Bulawayo are now empty shells or churches.

 The value of high quality education cannot be understated as a foundation for a decent society.
 Children need to get a high quality education, and that is an education that goes beyond improving literacy levels in the classroom but goes right into each household; we believe our children deserve more; we want them to learn about fairness, caring, self-respect, family values and civic responsibilities, and hence avoid violence.

-Be warned, we will fight the system as long as it brings us misery, and as long as it brings us misery we shall fight the system.
+Do not say you were not warned, we will fight the system as long as it brings us misery, and as long as it brings us misery we shall fight the system.
 This is not about tribe, not about race, not about religion but about our peace, our happiness and our freedom.
 Mutual respect is what we expect.
 Your tribe is important, so is ours; your skin tone is important, so is ours; we shall never judge you by your tribe or skin tone but by your works.
 If through your delusions, you convince yourself that we are inferior because of our tribe and because of our race we are less human, and you start to treat us according to such convictions, you and us shall not see eye to eye.
 We are people of peace but if you trouble us, you will not know what hit you; if it means we have to pick up a gun for you to put down your gun, a gun we shall pick up.